jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

 * Users registered before a domain activation will be automatically assigned to the domain account after the domain activation.
 They will not lose any previosly owned permissions to other accounts and mailboxes.
 * Users registered after a domains activation will be automatically assigned to the domain account immediately.
 They will not have any account and mailbox permissions until granted by the account administrator.
 Personal mailbox with a specified role may or may not be automatically created for such users based on the :ref:`account configuration <accountSettings>`.

 In case of a domain unverification or deactivation all domain users will retain all assigned account and mailbox permissions, but creation or self-registration of new users in this domain be disabled.
-In case of an account deletion all user will lose acces to the account and its' mailboxes, but retain a corporate user status, meaning that they will not be able to create accounts and delete their user profiles.
+In case of an account deletion all users will lose access to the account and its' mailboxes, but retain a corporate user status, meaning that they will not be able to create accounts and delete their user profiles.

 Single corporate user creation
 ==============================